 When we are healed, after a certain period of time, if we are not seeking God and learning His ways, Satan may choose to attack us for the same sin if it hasn’t been removed from our lives.

 God knows your heart.
 He will not let His ways and His Courts be treated with contempt or as something that is worthless.
-It is the most priceless thing on this planet.
-We have access to the highest place of authority in Heaven and Earth.
+Because Jesus is the most priceless gift to us on this planet, He has given us access to the highest place of authority in Heaven and Earth.
 We must be willing to use it to grow closer to God!

 The Lord asked us to create the Courts of Heaven Academy.
 When He places you at the Throne of Grace, you will need to learn His ways.
 Many of the classes in this free school may help you find out what sins the enemy is using to attack you.